Ian321/ircBot/README.md

 This is a simple IRC-Bot made using PHP.
 Every command is a single .php file inside the commands folder.

+How to use with PM2:
+pm2 start --name <process name> php -- main.php <channel name>

 The configuration is very simple:
 (This example is for the Twitch chat IRC)